azuredevcollege/aidevcollege/day2/CognitiveServices/Challenge/CognitiveServices.md

 :triangular_flag_on_post: **Goal:** Translation of multiple sentences, detection of one or more input languages to one or several output languages concurrently.

 Let's get started with using the translator service!

+**`Note:`** This is our first Cognitive Service that we are deploying.
+As mentioned at the beginning, the **Translator** will be the first and only Cognitive Service we deploy using the UI.
+All other Cognitive Services will be deployed via the Azure CLI.

 First, create a `Translator` API Key in the Azure Portal: